 Click and Conversion Analytics takes Algolia’s out-of-the-box Search Analytics further by providing insights into actions users take after performing a search.
-Click and Conversion Analytics also form the basis for more advanced features like A/B testing, Dynamic Re-Ranking, and Personalization.
+Click and Conversion Analytics also form the basis for more advanced features like A/B testing, AI Re-Ranking, and Personalization.

 By default, Algolia doesn’t track what happens after returning search results.
 It doesn’t know what you do with the results, nor what your users do with them.
 For Algolia to calculate Click and Conversion Analytics, you need to send information in the form of events whenever your users click on search results or take meaningful actions like bookmarking, sharing, or purchasing items.